CSUN-adamz/COMP490CAMZ/Assignments/ArchitectureDesign.md

 Our Pet Care Application Model
-* We plan to develop in Java, and accessing/creating our own databases for pet information possibly using Thymeleaf
+* We plan to develop in Java, and accessing/creating our own databases for pet information possibly using MySQL
 * We will plan to APIs to inegrate both the Map function and allow for more interactive Calendar functionality!
+* Possible Thymeleaf integration

 (Google Calenders, Google Maps API depends on pricing availabilty)